 Again, there is no definitive answer I can give you.
 The way each women experiences a uterine contraction can be completely different to another.
 Some women experience the contraction around their bump, others feel it in their lower back, some women even experience the sensation in their thighs.

-The sensation can vary due to many influencing factors - different pain thresholds, the environment, emotional state and support given.
+The sensation itself can also vary due to many influencing factors - different pain thresholds, the environment around you, your emotional state and the support given (who is with you, how they behave towards you).
 We've already looked at the very negative impact that fear and tension can have on a birthing women and how any tension can cause painful contractions.
-We'll look at the importance of creating the right environment for your birth and how your partner can support you effectively in later modules.
+We'll look at the importance of creating the right environment for your birth and how your partner can support you effectively later in the course so that you are providing yourself with the best chance possible of staying calm and relaxed.

 Our bodies are designed to give birth and during labour a series of clever little things happen which help us cope with what is happening in our body.
 Contractions generally start off quite mild and gradually increase in intensity, allowing us time to acclimatise and get used to the sensations as they get stronger.
 The body also releases a cocktail of useful hormones which act as a form of natural pain relief, in particular 'oxytocin' and 'endorphins'.